princetanwar/eslint-poc/readme.md

      "parser": "babel-eslint"

     ```
-    * babel-eslint parser is used when are project is using babel for transpilation of code.
+    * babel-eslint parser is used when  the project is using babel for transpilation of code.